-The Ralph Waldo Emerson who married Ellen Louisa Tucker on September 30, 1829 would hardly have recognized the man he became by the time he died in 1882, and he owes much of that transformation to Ellen.
+The Ralph Waldo Emerson who married Ellen Louisa Tucker on September 30, 1829 would hardly have recognized the man he became by the time he died in 1882.
+The philosopher and poet owes much of that transformation to Ellen.

-Emerson was a young minister when he met Tucker, preaching at Concord, N.H. as a visiting pastor.
+Emerson was a young minister when he met Tucker, preaching at Concord, N.H., as a visiting pastor.
 He was smitten by her beauty.
-And though he thought he was past the point in life where he would fall in love, he did fall deeply in love with Ellen.
+And though he thought he had passed the point in life where he would fall in love, he did fall deeply in love with Ellen Louisa Tucker.
 They met when we was 24 and married when he was 26.
 Ellen was 18.

 “Oh, Ellen, I do dearly love you,” he would note in his journals.
 “I have now been four days engaged to Ellen Louisa Tucker.
 Will my Father in Heaven regard us with kindness, and as he hath, as we trust, made us for each other, will he be pleased to strengthen and purify and prosper and eternize our affection.”